 The second Torah portion after Tisha B’Av, called Eikev, concentrates all the contradictions between ethnocentric nationalism and humanism into just a few chapters.
 Eikev, more than any other section of the Torah, is our source for the concept of the “promised land”.
 But contrary to popular belief, the Torah teaches that it is a privilege to live in the holy land, not a right – a privilege that can be revoked when people abuse either the land or other human beings.

 Losing the privilege to be in Eretz Yisrael, the land of Israel, is linked to the ecology of the land.
 The Torah praises Canaan as “a land of mountains and valleys”.
-Only “through the rain of the heavens will she drink water.”
+Only “through the rain of the heavens does she drink water.”
 (Deut 11:11) “She is not like the land of Egypt, which . . . you gave drink with your foot (by pumping water from the Nile), like a garden of greens” (Deut 11:10).
 By the same token, this land is also not like the garden of Eden, for the garden of Eden was watered by four rivers, and was the source of those rivers.

 A land that must drink from the heavens is a precarious land, a land where people can’t control irrigation and are completely dependent on rainfall, a land that is subject to drought.
 How then could this be the ideal, the promised land?